Trauma Prevention starts with understanding what we haven’t yet named…the trauma gap™.

 DISC, myer-briggs, eli, enneagram

 Assessments like DISC, Myers-Briggs, Energy Leadership Index and Enneagram tell you what someone's patterns are.
 They don't tell you why those patterns formed or how to change them.
 They describe the map.
-They don't explain the terrain that built it.
+They don't explain the terrain that built it, yet do not offer a solution to changing them.

 The Trauma Gap™

-The Trauma Gap™ refers to the gap between what is known about human development and how behavioral and mental health systems are designed to respond - often resulting in misdiagnosis, burnout, and ineffective care.
+The Trauma Gap™ is the gap between what is known about human development and how behavioral and mental health systems are designed to respond, often resulting in misdiagnosis, burnout, and ineffective care.

 Current research shows: